 Catalog of Genes and Diseases from OMIM

 - Pastores GM, Lien YH.
 Biochemical and molecular genetic basis of Fabry disease.
 J Am Soc Nephrol.
 2002 Jun;13 Suppl 2:S130-3.
-Review.
+No abstract available.
 Citation on PubMed